ottomann1/slowchat/readme.md

 ## About this project

-This was my final weekend assignment for salt, it was a sort of technical assessment where we were tested on our highest capabilities during 3 days.
+This was my final weekend assignment for salt, it was a sort of technical assessment where we were tested on our highest capabilities in a 3 day period.

 So this is the result!